-No guidelines are available as to how much dairy consumption is required or to avoid dairy completely in PCOD.
-It is but advisable to women with PCOD to not have more than 1 servings a day.
+No guidelines are available as to how much dairy consumption is required or to avoid dairy completely in PCOS and PCOD.
+It is advisable to women with PCOS and PCOD to not have more than 1 serving a day.

 Add Omega 3 to your diet

 Consuming omega 3 in PCOS and PCOD may also decrease the inflammation caused by insulin resistance or obesity.
 Omega 3 sources involve – walnuts, flax seeds, chia seeds.
 Women suffering from PCOS and PCOD should avoid consuming saturated & trans fats.
 These unhealthy fats can elevate the blood cholesterol and sugar levels.
 Sources of saturated and trans fats involve – Ghee, butter, coconut oil, margarine, biscuits, crackers, bakery products, etc. Always check for the nutritional label before purchasing the food items.
 Stick to healthy fats like olive oil, mustard oil, rice bran oil – these are unsaturated fats rich in MUFA, PUFA and Omega 3.